Everyone should be able to access healthcare.

 Sexual Health Clinics

-Sexual health clinics have been set up by the province to provide free sexual health testing, counselling and treatment services to all people, including uninsured people.
-The clinics are staffed by doctors, nurse practitioners, and nurses and all the services are confidential.
-No referral is required in order to access services.
+Sexual Health Clinics provide free sexual health testing, counselling and treatment services to all individuals, including uninsured people.
+Clinics are staffed by doctors, nurse practitioners, nurses and other healthcare providers.
+All services are free and confidential.
+No referral is required to access services.

 Pregnancy Care